 What Is Financial Freedom?

-Some famous finance so-called gurus will tell you that there is an easy path to financial freedom for everyone.
-If you just follow their seven-step plan, or 10 step plan, or 12 step plan, then you too will achieve freedom.
+Many famous finance so-called gurus will tell you that there is an easy path to financial freedom for everyone.
+You will achieve liberation if you follow their seven-step plan, 10-step plan, or 12-step plan.

 How Do You Get Financial Freedom?

-The most important thing that you need to determine is what your own personal goals are.
-Do you want to live in a quaint cabin off the grid somewhere?
+The most important thing you need to determine is your personal goals.
+Do you want to live in a quaint cabin off the grid?
 Travel the world in an RV?
-Live in a major city and enjoy the nightlife?
-Have a humble abode in the suburbs where the kids can visit and you can watch the grandkids play?
+Live in major cities and enjoy the nightlife?
+Have a humble abode in the suburbs where the kids can visit?

-If you need some help getting started – snag our free Financial Freedom Mind Map.
-It’s a four-page printable mind map/worksheet that will help you visualize the life you want, and start taking steps towards achieving it.
+If you need help getting started – snag our free Financial Freedom Mind Map.
+It’s a four-page printable mind map/worksheet that will help you visualize the life you want and take steps toward achieving it.